keralarehab/keralarehab.github.io/templates/incident-template.md

 ## Donation Offers

-List all the donation offers with details such as the donor (promisor), type of donation, and estimated value.
+List all the donation offers with details such as the donor, type of donation, and estimated value.

 ## Contact Information